 Competition typically spawns innovation, improvement and lower prices.
 Savvy consumers need choices, and world domination of any one platform is bad news, in my book.
 As phenomenal as the Apple story is, Google’s history of creative thinking and hyper-successful "people first, profit second" attitude is every bit as impressive.
 Motorola and Google have already collaborated on the development of Android, which is as world-class (or quirky, take your pick) as Apple’s iOS, and the new Google announcement takes the arrangement to the next level.

 Regardless of who ultimately gets the bigger slice of pie on the chart for sales during a given quarter, Google has the deep pockets and commitment to give Apple a more honest run for the money than Motorola alone did when it comes to mobile device experience.
 You and I are the ultimate winners, as impressive devices will get even more so as these titans slug it out for our business in the days to come.
 The little irritants will get fixed, and become marketing points.
 Good has already become great in both product sets, and now great will become mind-blowing--but only because two of the best of the best are pitted against each other.
-Bring it on.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Bring it on.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio